 The training required to be able to be hired by an employer operating under the Florida Responsible Vendor Act costs anywhere from $7.50 to $14.95, depending on which course you take.

-If the course that you are looking at costs more than this, then we advise you to proceed with caution as there exist many scammers who wish to capitalize on training like this.
+If the course that you are looking at costs more than this, we advise you to proceed with caution, as many scammers wish to capitalize on training like this.

-Oftentimes, employers will get a discount on the courses by signing up as a company so be sure to check with your potential employer regarding this before paying for it yourself.
+Often, employers will get a course discount by signing up as a company, so be sure to check with your potential employer regarding this before paying for it yourself.

 We have a list of some Miami bartending schools here.